rentpath/clj-dotenv/README.md

-# dotenv.core
+# dotenv

-A Clojure library designed to impliment the functionality of the dotenv RubyGem on the JVM.
+#### A Clojure library designed to impliment the functionality of the dotenv RubyGem on the JVM.

+Read a file of environment key=value pairs and load them into the JVM's System Properties.

 ## Usage